 My world was shattered...temporarily...but after a good cry...life continued on.

 Since that day, I have struggled to find answers.
 Why was I given this condition and what am I supposed to do with it?
-After almost eleven years I have finally figured it out and have founded Just B-Cause, a company with a big heart.
+After almost twelve years I have finally figured it out and have founded Just B-Cause, a company with a big heart.
 With a group of creative people we have built a team whose expertise is the wholesale and retail sales of fabulous Italian-made items.
 From every retail sale, a portion of the profits will be contributed to medical research foundations or organizations dedicated to making positive change in our lives.
 The thought of a scientist getting that “AH HA” moment with the help of funding is what gives me and millions of others hope.